akbaryjun/tilawah/README.md

-# Quranible V2
+# Tilawah V1

-Quranible is a complete Al-Quran website with transliteration and Indonesian translation.
+Tilawah is a complete Al-Quran website with transliteration and Indonesian translation.

 ## Getting Started